x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 > [!NOTE]
 > Outlook for Android supports bi-directional contact synchronization.
 However, if a user edits a field in the native contacts app that is restricted (such as the **Notes** field), then that data will not synchronize back into Outlook for Android.

-## Deploying app configuration settings with Intune for enrolled devices
+## Deploying configuration scenarios with Intune for enrolled devices

 The Intune portal enables administrators to easily deploy these settings to Outlook for iOS and Android via App Configuration Policies.